kristinemlarson/gnssrefl/README.md

 *If you would like to try out reflectometry without installing the code*

-I recommend you use the web app [I developed](https://gnss-reflections.org).
+I recommend you use [this web app](https://gnss-reflections.org).
 It can show you representative results with minimal constraints.
 It should provide results in less than 10 seconds.